Intwasa Short Story Competition 2019 – Naming Shadows by Priority Lungelo Ndlovu (2nd Place)

 ”Life .Life Abba Father!
 All that we have lost give it back to us!”

 “You did not even get to see him,” her grandmother wept when she met her by the French door.
 “Tell her Mona’s mother .Tell the girl that her father looked well but he will be going back to the same dust that made him tomorrow morning.”
 Nene’s aunt tried to put her hand over her grandmother’s mouth, “Mother!” she screamed.
 “A clot,” her grandmother managed to push daughter’s hand away, “a clot dear MaThebe .Right from his foot to his chest.”Nene’s mother sat on her mattress and mourned her husband while her older sisters rubbed the thick blanket that hung on her shoulders.
-It could only be the very thick blanket that their hands could have an effect on.
-Nene realised that everyone had found a way to react to this.
+Nene realised that everyone had found a way to react to her father’s demise.
 Her grandmother alternated between sitting next to her daughter –in –law and pacing up and down the sitting room.
 She beat her chest here and there .Her mother sobbed quietly.
 Her mother’s sisters wore solemnity and dutifully rubbed her mother’s thick blanket.
-The men sat under a tree talking in very low voices.
+The men sat under a tree and talked in very low voices.
 Her father’s sisters screamed at God and at their mother when she needed to be reminded that Nene was watching her.
 Nene headed to her bedroom with her bag .She eaves dropped the neighbours talking about how reality was taking its time with her.”Yes, a few do not cry but everyone has to grieve.
 Tears are therapeutic,” a nasal voice gave the conclusion.
 On the following day Nene could not imagine their disbelief and sympathy when none of the expected feelings of grief could be evoked from her.
 She just did not know how to feel about any of that.
 It felt like a dream.